byronwall/excel-vba-book/book/04 adv processing/overview.md

 * Running through a folder or batch of files and doing something with each one
 * Structuring code in a way that the different pieces can be called on their own
 * Going through a workflow that involves using other office products
+* Strategy for identifying cells using Styles and working through them; effectively a tag feature

 The long list of sections here says that maybe there is enough code to put together a couple of "case study" type things that break down the development of an entire workflow.
-This could be something from TDA related to charting/processsing or some other thing.
+This could be something from TDA related to charting/processing or some other thing.